 - Tenants are aware of and comply with all ordinances including applicable Fire Bans and NO Fireworks

-Municipalities of all sizes around this province are impacted by and recognize the importance of “Seasonal Residents” or “Second Home Owners” who rent responsibly and they have or are in the process of accommodating private home / cottage rentals.
-Many have practices in place that could serve as a resource for the Municipality of Northern Bruce Peninsula’s quest for a viable solution to this complex situation.
+Municipalities of all sizes throughout this province are impacted by and recognize the importance of “Seasonal Residents” or “Second Home Owners” who rent responsibly.
+Several municipalities, most notably Kawartha Lakes and Tiny Township, have Short Term Rental Policies in place that could serve as a resource for the Municipality of Northern Bruce Peninsula’s quest for a viable solution.